 Beware of Scam Artists!
-Remember, that Cape Ann Savings Bank, other financial institutions or government agencies, like the IRS or Social Security Administration, will not call or email you asking for personal, bank account, or social security information in this manner.
-In addition the Bank would never text you to alert you of an account or debit card issue.
+Remember, that Cape Ann Savings Bank, other financial institutions or government agencies, like the IRS or Social Security Administration, will not call, text or email you asking for personal, bank account, or social security information.
 If in doubt, don't give information out!
 It is best to hang up and call the institution or agency back using their official phone number.
 The IRS has recently released an article in regard to Coronavirus-related scams and the likelihood of increased scam attempts tied to the economic impact payments.

 View IRS.GOV article